 Mining practices can disrupt geological processes and lead to:

-• Landscape Alteration: Removal of vegetation and soil affects local ecosystems.
+• Landscape Alteration: Removal of vegetation and soil affects local ecosystems and can cause subsidence.
+Open-pit mines create large scars on the landscape that persist for decades or centuries.

 Conclusion